Getting from Gdansk Airport to city centre

 2 hours stopover in Gdansk – supermarket or duty free shops at the Gdansk Airport

 Well, unfortunately, it is not a lot of time and the only thing you can do is going to the supermarket.
-There are two: Biedronka (open Monday-Thursday 7-21, Friday-Saturday 7-22, last Sunday of the month 9-20) and Lidl (open 7-21.30, except Sundays).
+There are two: Biedronka (open Monday-Thursday 7-21, Friday-Saturday 7-22) and Lidl (open 7-21.30, except Sundays).
 Both are about 4 km from the airport, and buses 110, 210 and 122 leave the airport in that direction every 10-15 minutes (direction Wrzeszcz PKP, Orunia Goscinna or Sopot Kamienny Potok SKM).
 You should get off the bus at the bus stop Agrarna (Biedronka) or Harfowa (Lidl).
 The journey should last 10-15 minutes.
 The same buses go back to the airport just from the opposite side of the street.
 You need 2 one-ride tickets or 1 one-hour ticket, depending on how quick your shopping at the supermarket is.

 If you need to buy a drink or some sweets and don’t want to leave the airport area, instead of going to the duty-free shops you may want to go to the train station – there are self-service machines there, and prices are half of the prices in duty-free shops.
 You don’t need to buy water at the Gdansk Airport – there is a water feeder in the departures lounge, after the security, next to the children’s area.
 The water is fresh and of good quality, but it is more convenient to have an empty bottle or cup than to drink straight from the water feeder.